alexeygrigorev/mlwiki.org/index.php/XML_Schema.md

 ---
-title: "XML Schema"
 layout: default
 permalink: /index.php/XML_Schema
+tags:
+- xml
+title: XML Schema
 ---

-# XML Schema

 ## XML Schema
 This is a better alternative to [DTD](DTD) for validating [XML](XML) documents
 - it is XML itself